ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

-# Template of Wide Requirement Specification
+# Template of Requirement Specification

 ## Requirement Specification for Service/Solution X